oracle-livelabs/oci/oci-migration-essentials/rclone/rclone.md

   * The full path to your OCI Command Line (CLI) configuration file, usually in your home directory or folder under `.oci` called `config`.
 For example: `/home/opc/.oci/config`
   * View the file with the editor of your choice and take note of the region name and the tenancy ocid

+This image is an example of how the OCI CLI configration file should look with the user OCID, API Key fingerprint, tenancy OCID, home region, and the private API Key_file path.

    ![Image of OCI configuration file](images/config_file.png)

 2. Use the OCI CLI to get tenancy namespace name: